robotology/how-to-document-modules/README.md

 To add a new deploy key to your repository follow these [instructions](https://developer.github.com/guides/managing-deploy-keys/#deploy-keys).
 Once we added the new key, we have to encrypt (to increase the security) and to give to Travis the private key.
 The easiest way it to use the Travis Command line tools and follow [this guide](https://docs.travis-ci.com/user/encrypting-files).
 Follow the printed instructions.
 The command line utility should have already updated your repository settings in Travis, by adding the encrypted variables.
-You have to add to the repository **onky** the encrypted private key.
+You have to add to the repository **only** the encrypted private key.

 The script to load the ssh key in travis is the following